 Types a decimal point.
+If you press ▼ next, then the decimal point disappears and the cursor moves into a subscript.
 In answer mode, displays answer as a decimal.

 (-) Types a minus/negative sign.

 2nd Function Keys

 Any 2nd function keys not listed here are not used within Zoom Math.